 - 1. (i) (c) The Book that Saved the Earth

 - (ii) (a) Mother Goose

-- (iii) (b) from Mars attack
+- (iii) from the attack of the Martians

-- (iv) (c) invasion
+- (iv) invasion

-- (v) (b) Historian

 - 2. (i) (b) Alpha Centauri

 - (ii) (c) Evacuate Mars

-- (iii) (d) both (a) and (b)
+- (iii) confused and scared

-- (iv) (c) evacuate
+- (iv) evacuate

-- (v) (b) Think Tank

 - 3. (i) (d) Noodle

 - (ii) (b) The inside of a book

-- (iii) (c) library
+- (iii) library

-- (iv) (b) short curly lines
+- (iv) squiggles

-- (v) (a) Claire Boiko

 - 4. When Think Tank heard the poem 'Mistress Mary' he became scared and scolded his men that why they are not realising the seriousness of this discovery.
-He believed that the earthlings have discovered how to combine agriculture with mining.
-They can actually grow crops of rare metals such as silver.
-He interprets that 'cockleshells' are actually explosives and the Earthlings can also grow high explosives.
+He believed that

+- the earthlings have discovered how to combine agriculture with mining.
+The can actually grow crops of rare metals such as silver.
+He interprets that 'cockleshells' are actually explosives and the Earthlings can also grow high explosives. - 5.
+Think Tank the commander-in-chief, ordered Sgt.
-- 5. The Martian space probe has already entered Earth's atmosphere and has landed at the library.
-They started examining the books.
-But all were clueless, unable to make the heads tails out of anything.
-Sergent Oop, taking a guess, says that the peculiar objects (books) were hats.
-Think-Tank, the supreme and most intelligent of them all, called the place (library) a refreshment stand and the object (book) is called a sandwich.

-- 6. Think Tank the commander-in-chief, ordered Sgt.
 Oop to take a bite of the book because he believed that the book was actually a sandwich consumed by the humans on a regular basis.
 He ordered so to confirm his opinion.
 When Sgt.
-Oop took a bite of the book he says that it is dry and tasteless like the Martian dust.
+Oops took a bite of the book he says that it is dry and tasteless like the Martian dust.
 He wondered how Earthlings can get those sandwiches down without water.
-Later, Noodle pointed out to everyone that they are not sandwiches but some sort of communication devices.

-- 7. Books are considered to be an important part in our lives.
-They give us plenty of joy and we learn a lot of things from them.
+Later, Noodle pointed out to everyone that they are not sandwiches but some sort of communication devices. - 6.
+The Martian space probe has already entered Earth's atmosphere and has landed at the library.
+They started examining the books.
+But all were clueless, unable to make the heads not tails out of anything.
+Sergent Oops, taking a guess, says that the peculiar objects (books) were hats.
+Think-Tank, the supreme and most intelligent of them all, called the place (library) a refreshment stand and the object (book) is called a sandwich. - 7.
+Books are considered to be an important part in our lives.
+They give as plenty of joy and we learn a lot of things from books.
 They take us into a unique world of imagination, change our way of thinking and improve standard of living.
-Books increase our knowledge and reveal the different concepts, and introduce the numerous shades of culture

-of the world to us.
+Books increase our knowledge and reveal the different concepts, and introduce the numerous shades of culture of the world to us.
 By reading books we can explore past, present and future and can solve many problems.
 They bring a realisation of the values contained in our hearts.
 With the help of good story books, one can learn moral values, ethics in life and become a good human being.